dylanhamilton-cirencester/Digital-Champions-Rules-and-Instructions/README.md

 Your ID cards are only able to access the room you should be in.
 That doesn't mean you're not allowed to enter the other teams room.

 - **Stealing Data:** Once data has been collected it becomes unavailable.
-If you manage to get hold on data that your team did not get then inform the **Event Host** (a lecturer) in the room, show them the data and they will (if the data is real) penalise the other team for that data leak.
+If you manage to get hold on data that your team did not get then inform the **Event Host** in the room, show them the data and they will verify it and penalise the other team for that data leak if applicable.
-- **Compromising a device** - If you manage to access a machine of the opposing team, run the "Compromise_Machine.exe" program on the computer.
-This will penalise the opponent significantly.
+- **Compromising a device** - If you manage to access a machine of the opposing team, will be able to [change the background](./Scope.md#systems-access) to simulate a compromised machine.

 > [!WARNING]
 > If you ever act unprofessionally during the event - e.g. barging into a room, stealing and keeping someone's lanyard, create malware of any kind - you will be removed from the event.
 This event is designed to simulate a real office with possible threats so we expect you to act in a professional manor as you would in a work place.